sveetch/cookiecutter-bireli/docs/project-usage/backend.rst

 Internationalization and localization
 *************************************

 This is mostly driven by settings and URLs.
-Bireli as already set everything (following option choices when creating project), this means:
+Bireli has already set everything (following option choices when creating project).
+Here is a resume of important parts.

 Default language
     The default language used to write contents (templates, text in code and content